Rarefied gas flow past a liquid droplet: interplay between internal and external flows: Results and discussion

-Figure \ref{Fig:Drag1} exhibits the drag force normalised with the Stokes drag, $F_\mathrm{Stokes}=6\pi \mathrm{Kn} u_{\infty}$, plotted over the Knudsen number.
+Figure \ref{Fig:Drag1} exhibits the drag force normalised with the Stokes drag $F_\mathrm{Stokes}$ plotted over the Knudsen number.
 The figure illustrates the drag force estimated by the LR26 equations for a fixed value of the thermal conductivity ratio $\Lambda_\kappa = 100$ and for different values of the viscosity ratio $\Lambda_\mu$.
 In addition, the explicit values of the normalised drag force for the same value of the thermal conductivity ratio $\Lambda_\kappa = 100$ and for different values of the Knudsen number and viscosity ratio are also given in table~\ref{Table-1}.

-It is clear from figure~\ref{Fig:Drag1} and table~\ref{Table-1} that as the Knudsen number increases, the drag force decreases and approaches zero (in general, except for that from the NSF equations with which the drag force seemingly attains a nonzero positive value) as Knudsen number approaches infinity.
+It is clear from figure~\ref{Fig:Drag1} and table~\ref{Table-1} that as the Knudsen number increases, the drag force decreases and approaches zero (in general, except for that from the NSF equations with which the drag force seemingly attains a nonzero positive value) as the Knudsen number approaches infinity.
 On the other hand, it can be seen from figure~\ref{Fig:Drag1} and table~\ref{Table-1} that with the increase in the viscosity ratio $ \Lambda_\mu$, the drag force approaches unity for smaller values of the Knudsen number.
-The figure also shows that the drag force predicted by the LR26 equations for higher values of the viscosity ratios is in an excellent agreement with the experimental results of \cite{Goldberg1954}.
+Since the viscosity ratio of an oil to air is somewhere in between $10^2$ to $10^3$ (depending on the oil), the figure clearly shows that the drag force predicted by the LR26 equations for higher values of the viscosity ratios is in an excellent agreement with the experimental data from Millikan's oil-drop experiment for the Knudsen number values as big as $1$.
+It is also worthwhile noting that the oil used in Millikan's experiment not only has a very high viscosity but also has a high thermal conductivity; therefore the results on the drag force from Millikan's experiment (and also those in the present work for high viscosity ratios) are very close to the drag force on a solid sphere (of the same size as the size of the liquid droplet)---as also manifested by the propinquity of symbols in figure~\ref{Fig:Drag1}.